al651/alham.co/src/pages/markdown/2023-09-24-the-development-of-this-website.md

 ## Update: 28/09/2025

 I thought I would open source this website in an effort to show off more of my code on my Github page, which I have always neglected.
-You can find the source code [here](https://github.com/al651/alham.co), I might add some technical details in the README when I get some time but as of posting this update, it is empty.
+You can find the source code [here](https://github.com/al651/alham.co), I might add some technical details in the README when I get some time.
+As of posting this update, there is only 1 documented terminal command for updating all the posts after making changes on the markdown.